uptonking/note4yaoo/lib-db-nedb-dev.md

   - For all appends to the datafile durability is the responsibility of the OS, which usually syncs to the disk every 30 seconds so you cannot lose more than 30 seconds of data.
 That's what most databases do (they do provide an option to force sync on every wrtie though, nedb doesn't).

 - ## [boosting nedb performance in big databases](https://github.com/louischatriot/nedb/issues/583)
+- with every operation (CRUD), nedb tries to read from the database or write to database file. i think its not necessary, we can do some refines in nedb structure to be super powerful in heavy databases.

 - I disagree.
 NedB is a drop-in replacement for MongoDB, which does and behaves exactly the way you want to convert NedB.
   - NedB is meant to be simple, not only in functionality, but behavior, and it's simplicity is the sole reason I'm using it for as much as I do.
   - Making NedB memory-based will instantly require and consume more of the server, you make NedB faster, but at the cost of needing more resources (RAM).

 - ## [It is possibile do operations (find, update, etc..) in synchronous mode?](https://github.com/louischatriot/nedb/issues/445)
 - When using memory-only mode, synchronous operations will be very useful, for example, if using NeDB as storage provider for redux.
 Also, when working in memory-only mode, there is no requirement to perform async operations, due there is not any read I/O
 - I would say it is more a result of his design goal to have a consistent API regardless of what backing store is being used (in-memory, localStorage, IndexedDB, Node.js file system, etc.).

 - ## [Deprecate NeDB in favour of another embedded db(acebase)](https://github.com/Ylianst/MeshCentral/issues/4398)
 - Acebase is a current nosql (firebase) compatible embedded database that uses (among other options) sqlite as the backend storage, meaning that (theoretically) the proven performance and reliability of sqlite can be leveraged with mongodb syntax queries.